Limits on the Evolutionary Rates of Biological Traits: Discussion

-Generalizations of Fisher's theorem to dynamics with mutations were considered in Refs.~\cite{Basener2018,adachi2022universal}.
-The main difference between the present work and previous ones is that (i) Eq.~(\ref{eq:speedlimitReplicatorMutation}) generalizes the constrains on evolutionary rates to arbitrary quantifiable traits and not just the fitness function, that (ii) the bound in Eq.~(\ref{eq:speedlimitReplicatorMutationFitness}) concisely shows how fitness variability influences dynamics, in the spirit of Fisher's theorem, and that (iii) Eq.~(\ref{eq:speedlimitStochastic}) accounts for stochastic evolutionary forces.
-Uncertainty relations that incorporate stochastic dynamics are mostly unexplored in the field of speed limits.
+Then, the main strengths of our results are that (i) Eq.~(\ref{eq:speedlimitReplicatorMutation}) generalizes the constraints on evolutionary rates to arbitrary quantifiable traits and not just the fitness function, (ii) the inequality in Eq.~(\ref{eq:speedlimitReplicatorMutationFitness}) concisely shows how fitness variability influences dynamics, in the spirit of Fisher's theorem, and that (iii) Eq.~(\ref{eq:speedlimitStochastic}) accounts for stochastic evolutionary forces.
+See Refs.~\cite{Basener2018,adachi2022universal,ItoUgh2023} for related work generalizing Fisher's theorem of natural selection, and deriving distinct speed limits on evolutionary processes driven by natural selection and mutations.
+Speed limits that incorporate stochastic dynamics, however, are mostly unexplored.

-Naturally, there is an extensive literature devoted to understanding the factors that limit evolutionary rates~\cite{RateLimits2002,Hoffmann2005limits, RateLimits2011, RateLimits2012, RateLimits2013, hoffmann2014evolutionary, RateLimits2019}.
-However, most of such work is restricted to observations on particular species, based on experimental observations, or phenomenological in nature.
-In contrast, the results in this paper take the role of mathematical theorems that hold for any biological system whose dynamics can be described by the models considered [Eqs.~(\ref{eq:Replicator}),~(\ref{eq:ReplicatorMutation}), or~(\ref{eq:stochastic})] to a good approximation.
-The techniques presented here open a path to derive rate limits for modifications of these dynamical models.
+There is an extensive literature devoted to understanding the factors that limit biological evolutionary rates~\cite{Hoffmann2005limits,RateLimits2011,RateLimits2012,RateLimits2013,hoffmann2014evolutionary,RateLimits2019}.
+However, the complex nature of this question implies that most of such work is devoted to observations on particular traits within particular types or species, based on experimental observations, and sometimes phenomenological.
+In contrast, the results in this paper take the role of general mathematical theorems that hold for any biological system whose dynamics can be described by the models considered [Eqs.~(\ref{eq:Replicator}),~(\ref{eq:ReplicatorMutation}), or~(\ref{eq:stochastic})].
+The techniques introduced here open a path to derive rate limits for modifications of these stochastic dynamical models, too.